Babylon 5: The Road Home: Plot

 John finds himself aboard B5 in his correct time in Captain Elizabeth Lochley's bedroom.
 John convinces Elizabeth to shuttle John to Epsilon 3 to speak with Zathras.
 Zathras determines that John's shifting through time and space risks creating a dimensional collapse event, where all timelines will fall upon each other.
 Before Zathras can stabilize John, he jumps again.

 John finds himself in a city on Earth in a reality where the Shadows are victorious.
 John finds Susan Ivanova and Londo Mollari resigned to the destruction of Earth.
 After losing the Shadow War, the Vorlons do not want the Shadows to have Earth and intend to destroy it by pushing the moon into the planet.
 As the moon descends, John jumps once more and finds himself at The Rim, the edge of space, time, and reality.
-He meets an entity that takes the form of G’Kar, explaining John's threat to reality.
+He meets an entity that takes the form of G'Kar, explaining John is a threat to reality.
 John questions the point of his existence if he is so dangerous, but the entity explains that destroying John would defeat the great experiment of consciousness.
 The entity tells John that possibility is based on love and its greatness cannot be so easily destroyed.
 John wants to ask more questions, but jumps again.

 John finds himself in a reality in which the Icarus expedition never happened and his younger self has peacefully commanded B5.
 John talks with his younger self and tries to explain his situation.
 After Lyta telepathically confirms his story, Zathras arrives to help John.
 When John starts to jump again, Zathras reminds him that he has influence over where he jumps based on his feelings and he thinks of Delenn.
-A portal opens, revealing that Delenn has been chasing after John this whole time.
-John joins hands with Delenn and returns home.
+A portal opens, revealing that Delenn has been chasing after John the whole time.
+John joins hands with her and returns home.